 The Fruit Bowl

 So named because of Brooklyn Heights’ streets named Orange Street, Cranberry Street and Pineapple Street, the Fruit Bowl as locals often refer to it is the heart of Brooklyn Heights.
-It’s worth strolling each of these streets.
+It’s worth strolling each of these streets and on Orange Street you’ll also find the historic Plymouth Church.

 The Center for Brooklyn History